zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 1. Copy your user session token from the JSON string shown at this URL.
 Copy only the value for the `token` property (removing the quotation marks).

-1. Run the following command to call the upload API:
+1. Run the following command to call the upload API after modifying it for your project:

     ```bash
     curl -X POST https://backup-<PROJECT-NAME>-prd.lfr.cloud/backup/upload -H 'Content-Type: multipart/form-data' -H 'Authorization: Bearer <USER-TOKEN>' -F 'database=@/path/to/folder/database.tgz' -F 'volume=@/path/to/folder/volume.tgz'